-When an O2 sensor starts to fail, it doesn't just cause a warning light—it triggers a cascade of problems that can damage your engine and wallet.
+But when an O2 sensor starts to fail, it doesn't just trigger a dashboard warning light—it causes a cascade of engine problems that can severely damage your vehicle and drain your wallet.

 -